My Estonia travel summary:

 KGB museum in Hotel Viru

-The 23rd floor hosted a KGB radio center; apparently a radio station that was used to eavesdrop and spy on foreign guests who were meeting Soviets inside the hotel.
-Sixty of the hotel rooms had concealed espionage devices, as well as some of the tables in the restaurant, which were monitored by microphones.
+The 23rd floor housed a KGB radio center used to eavesdrop on foreign guests meeting Soviet contacts inside the hotel.
+Sixty hotel rooms and several restaurant tables contained hidden listening devices monitored by KGB microphones.

 The operation was continuously running until the KGB left the hotel right before the independence of Estonia, in August 1991.
 The secret rooms were found in 1994 and transformed to a museum.

-It is a great place to step back in time, take a photo with the red phone that was directly connected to the top authorities in the KGB organization.
-When the red phone rang, the person that answered knew it was a very important order coming in.
-Interesting enough, the telephone has no dial, because at the other end there would have always been the KGB headquarter in Moscow.
+It is a fascinating landmark that lets visitors step back in time.
+I also took a photo with the red phone once connected directly to top KGB authorities.
+When the red phone rang, the person who answered knew an extremely important order was coming in.
+Interestingly, the telephone had no dial, as it always connected directly to the KGB headquarters in Moscow.

-The entertaining and sometimes even sarcastic guide took us through various rooms where objects from the Soviet era are exhibited: racks of Soviet-era electronics, tape recorders, uniforms, telephones, gas masks, spy camera with wide angle and much more.
+Our entertaining and occasionally sarcastic guide took us through various rooms that showcase Soviet-era objects.
+The racks of Soviet-era electronics, tape recorders, uniforms, telephones, gas masks, spy camera with wide angle and much more.

 My favorite dish of Estonia is … bread